The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-number The first integer value.
+Name Type Description i1number The first integer value.

-number The second integer value.
+i2number The second integer value.

 Returns: